rezabarzakhi/dashbordadmin/README.md

 This project is a dashboard admin built with React.js and Vite.
 It includes MUI components and icons, Recharts, and React Router DOM.

+**Note: This is a simple version of the dashboard admin.
+More features will be added to it later.**

 ## Available Routes 🛣️

 The following routes are available in the dashboard admin: